The Harper agenda and the need for a new direction for the economy

 Harper’s original aim in extending the tenders was to bring new arrangements into being for the naval contracts.

-In Europe, for example, efforts have been underway since the early 2000s to forge one European shipbuilding company – a German/French production under the leadership of the ThyssenKrupp Steel and Industry Corporation.
-However, just as in Hitler’s time, the concentration of the European maritime shipyards under German leadership has so far been thwarted by France’s resistance, which also seeks a predominant position in the production of warships, as does Spain.
+In Europe, for example, efforts have been underway since the early 2000s to forge one huge European shipbuilding company – a super cartel of German/French production under the leadership of the ThyssenKrupp Steel and Industry Corporation.
+However, just as in Hitler’s time, the concentration of the European maritime shipyards under German leadership has so far been thwarted by France’s resistance, which also seeks a predominant position in the production of warships, as does Spain and Italy.

 The Conservatives and the German arms industry

-ThyssenKrupp’s legal staff once included the then-lawyer Peter MacKay, Elmer MacKay’s son, in its Kassel, Germany office in 1991 or 1992 (the missing page in his resumé).
-Now MacKay is Canada’s Defence Minister, in charge of the Ship Procurement Program in which Thyssen Krupp is intimately involved, and the Canadian representative to NATO.
+ThyssenKrupp’s legal staff once included the then-lawyer Peter MacKay, Elmer MacKay’s son, in its Kassel, Germany office in 1991 or 1992.
+It is the missing page in his resumé.
+MacKay Junior isnow Canada’s Defence Minister, in charge of the Ship Procurement Program in which Thyssen Krupp is intimately involved, and the Canadian representative to NATO.
 As one blogger put it, “you can’t make this stuff up.”

 ThyssenKrupp, consisting of some 670 companies worldwide, is one of the world’s largest steel producers; it has been expanding into the NAFTA and North American carbons steel markets as well as Pakistan.
 In one of the surges of direct investment by German monopoly capital in the former U.S. slave states (e.g., Volkswagen, Siemens, Wacker Chemie, Electrolux; even the Nazi names are similar), ThyssenKrupp Steel USA recently completed a $5 billion integrated steel mill in the Gulf port of Mobile, Alabama (as well as another in Brazil), a former slave state without much union organizing.
 Significantly, this is the first integrated steel mill built in the U.S. in decades.